 Yes.
 Napa County provides training to all grand jurors.
 Training is currently being provided by the California State Grand Jurors Association and usually lasts two days.
 Support is also given to the grand jury throughout the year by the county, the Court, county counsel, and the district attorney.

 Yes.
 Although primarily a civic responsibility, a grand juror is paid $15 and is given a mileage reimbursement for each general meeting that he/she attends.
 Other support services are also provided by the Court and county.

 Current Grand Jury Members

-In the event you would like to bring an issue before the Napa County Grand Jury, please access and complete the form below and mail to the post office box listed on the form.
-Do not mail your complaint to the Court and/or a judicial officer.
+In the event you would like to bring an issue before the Napa County Grand Jury, please access and complete the form below and mail to the address listed on the form.
+Do not mail your complaint to a judicial officer.
 Please note your issue or inquiry remains confidential by law.

 Grand Jury General Contact Information

 825 Brown Street

 Fax: (707) 299-1250